mkaniukk/spotify-summary/README.md

-# Spotify user summary using Sportify API.
+# Spotify User Summary using Sportify API.

 This project was build using [Spotify API](https://developer.spotify.com/documentation/web-api/).